The College of Liberal Arts and Sciences policies

 • Review by department leadership: If the grading dispute is not resolved after consultation with the instructor, the student may appeal to the department chair, director or other appropriate faculty within the department or school that offered the course.
 That member of the faculty may confer with the instructor to review the dispute.
 In most instances, the grievance procedure can be resolved after consultation with the instructor or review by department leadership and does not go beyond this level.

 • Meeting request with The College dean’s office: If the matter remains unresolved, the student may then request a meeting with a representative in The College of Liberal Arts and Sciences dean’s office.
-In order to request a meeting, the student must complete the Academic Affairs Report form.
+To request a meeting, the student must complete the Academic Affairs Report form.
 Students should not submit this form until after consultation with the instructor and review by the department leadership.

-After meeting with the student, the dean’s representative will send an email outlining their assessment of the grievance.
-The dean’s representative will determine if the final course grade will stand as issued or if further review of the issued grade is warranted.
+After meeting with the student, the dean’s representative sends an email outlining their assessment of the grievance.
+The dean’s representative determines whether the final course grade will stand as issued, or further review of the issued grade is warranted.

-Typically, final course grades appeals are only considered when one or more of the following criteria are met.
-Appeals requested for areas outside these parameters are not eligible for formal hearings and will not be heard.
+Typically, final course grade appeals are only considered when one or more of the following criteria are met.
+Appeals requested for areas outside these parameters are not eligible for formal hearings and are not heard.

 • There was an error in calculating the final course grade for the course.